 If you are struggling to find a way to balance your duties as an entrepreneur, wife, mother, sister, friend, and independent woman, stop looking outside yourself for a solution.
 Instead, recognize the superhero inside yourself.
 It is inside you that you will find the solution.
 I have my own definition for the word superhero:

 2. mom of 4

 I am Janeane Davis.
 I describe myself as a Superwoman, aka a wife and mother of four.
-I am an African-American mom blogger whose mission is to inspire, encourage and motivate women to be their best in business and at home.
+I am an African-American consultant and magazine publisher whose mission is to inspire, encourage, and motivate women to be their best in business and at home.

-When trying to balance work life, look inside to your own strengths, your own sources of power and use those things to feel satisfied about the job you do when you are at your best.
+When trying to balance work life, look inside to your own strengths, your own sources of power.
+Use those things to feel satisfied about the job you do when you are at your best.
 I say it often in these pages because it is true, I am a church girl.
 The church girl inside me tells me that I have the power of God inside me and that I am the child of The King.
-This means that since I am created in the image of God, I have something super, special, wonderful and powerful inside me.
+This means that since I am created in the image of God, I have something super, special, wonderful, and powerful inside me.
 It means I am a superwoman, a superhero.